DRIVERACTIVE... Just £2.99 for 36 Online Lessons.

-You won't know which of the set manoeuvres you will be asked to do during the test until you are in the car with the examiner.
+You won't know which of the manoeuvres you will be asked to do during the test until you are in the car with the examiner.

-In addition to these manoeuvres, on some tests the examiner also asks for an 'emergency stop'.
+In addition to these manoeuvres, on some tests the examiner will also ask for an 'emergency stop'.

 The reason for being patient and leaving the manoeuvres until you have mastered the skills of controlling the car and making good decisions about other road users, is that the manoeuvres will be easier and you will learn them quicker.